Dr. Joseph Baker

 Postdoctoral The Center for Multiscale Theory and Simulation (CMTS) at The University of Chicago

 Dr. Baker’s research interests center around building computer models of biomolecular complexes and studying their structure and dynamics using large-scale computer simulations run on high-performance CPU and GPU computing resources.
-In particular, his current research interests involve modeling and simulating bacterial proteins implicated in the development of antibiotic resistance and in the process of host-cell binding during infection in order to better understand how to design more effective treatments against disease, and (2) studying the interactions of ionic liquids and deep eutectic solvents with proteins and lipid bilayers to understand how they influence protein structure, membrane permeability, and bacterial biofilm disruption.
+In particular, his current research interests involve (1) modeling and simulating bacterial that participate in host-cell binding during infection in order to better understand how to design more effective treatments against disease, and (2) studying the interactions of ionic liquids and deep eutectic solvents with proteins and lipid bilayers to understand how they influence protein structure, membrane permeability, and bacterial biofilm disruption.
 Dr. Baker has also recently worked on understanding the COVID-19 spike protein interactions with the ACE2 receptor.
 He regularly collaborates with other scientists both nationally and internationally on these projects.

-For more information, please visit Dr. Baker’s personal website: http://bakerj.pages.tcnj.edu/
+For more information, please visit Dr. Baker’s research lab website